mattparker/lamplighthelp/source/22-1-0_Evals_Module-_Setting_Up_Evals.markdown

 To find the 'sort' button which will arrange options within a specific question, click on the field name, then the button with three dots to the right of it.
 The 'sort' button appears at the top of the list of options.

-### Deleting {{Evals}}, Questions and Options

-If you are thinking of deleting evluations, questions or options, be aware that once you do this you will no longer be able to filter, present information in {{report}}s, or create {{group}}s using any information already entered into them.
-However, the underlying data has not been deleted, and the responses will still be listed in {{activity}} -> view -> {{eval}}. it is possible in some circumstances for Lamplight to reinstate it for you.

-If you delete an {{eval}}, all of the questions in it will be deleted too.
-Similarly, if you delete a question, the options within that will also be erased.

-To delete any {{eval}}, question or option:

- - Find it in the list, then click on the 'dustbin' icon to the right of it.
-The item you have chosen will now show as pink in the list.
- - Remember to click 'save all changes' at the top or bottom of the page before moving on, or the {{eval}} will remain active.

 ### Testing Your {{Eval}}

 Once an {{eval}} has been created, try completing it to ensure everything is displayed as intended.